jpmurray/doddns/README.md

 Depending on your mood, you can either [download the compiled version](https://github.com/jpmurray/doddns/raw/master/builds/doddns) or [build it yourself](https://laravel-zero.com/#/usage?id=building-a-standalone-application), then add it to your `$PATH` and run the setup command...
 And you're good to go!

+### Cron
+If you want doddns to autoupdate with your current IP address, you should add an ntry to your cron tab like so: `* * * * * php /path-to-doddns/doddns schedule:run >> /dev/null 2>&1`.

+After that, doddns will try to update every hours by itself.

 ### Available commands

 You can then use the `doddns` command to see a list of possible actions: